Home Sale Law in Alabama

 Therefore, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a Fort Payne, Alabama Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Fort Payne, Alabama Real Estate Attorney help?

 If you are buying a home in Fort Payne, Alabama, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A reputable real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.